SAFE STEPS

 Helping Children Stay Safe

-Safe Steps is a school and community -based child safety programme designed to help children and young people understand personal safety, healthy boundaries, and how to respond to situations that make them feel uncomfortable or unsafe.
+Safe Steps is a school and community-based child protection programme that helps children and young people understand personal safety, healthy boundaries, and how to respond when they feel uncomfortable or unsafe.

-Through classroom activities, teacher training, and community education, Safe Steps helps create safer environments where children are informed, empowered, and able to seek help when needed.
+Through classroom learning, teacher training, and community engagement, Safe Steps helps create environments where children are informed, empowered, and confident to seek help when needed.

-By working through schools, Safe Steps can reach large numbers of children in a familiar and supportive environment.
+By working through schools, Safe Steps reaches children in a familiar, trusted environment where learning is most effective and lasting.

 What Children Learn

-The programme is adapted for different age groups and covers topics such as:
+Safe Steps is adapted for different age groups and delivered in an interactive, engaging way.

 Recognising unsafe or inappropriate behaviour